nicolasgere/Squirtle/README.md

 ## Getting Started

 That package is currently in development and not ready for PRODUCTION.
-DONT USE IT !
+DONT USE IT in production

 ### Simple Exemple